Here are some tips for keeping your OS environment secure, the DevOps way.

 Reboot [ if necessary ]

 Now, people never want to let me take a production environment down during the day.
 So I’ve got to be able to safely get this all done at night.
-First, Jenkins has a pretty cool scheduling pluginjenkins_reboot_schedule:
+First, Jenkins has a pretty cool scheduling plugin:

 Second, I need a reboot to be as safe as possible.
 This can be a lot of application specific work because I want to stop the second something seems amiss, and this involves automated health checking.